zulbil/participation/README.md

 # Library used in this project

-We use some third part library in this project like:
+We use a font-awesome library in this project like:

-1.chart.js =====> we can install directly through your project directory by running npm install --save chart.js
+font-awesome ===> allow us to extend a list of icon that ionic2 provide by default, can be installed by running:

-2.font-awesome ===> allow us to extend a list of icon that ionic2 provide by default, can be installed by running npm install font-awesome --save
+npm install font-awesome --save